Sinnup/EcobiciAnalysisWithR/README.md

 Find the presentation in an HTML document at the following link: https://ecobici-data-analysis-with-r.firebaseapp.com/

-### Where does html file go?
+### Where does html file must be included?
-It goes in "public" directory.
+It must be included in "public" directory.